 When You'll See a Non-Network Provider

-You'll see non-network providers when using TRICARE Standard, TRICARE Reserve Select, TRICARE Retired Reserve, TRICARE Young Adult-Standard Option or if enrolled in TRICARE Prime Remote and there are no network providers available in your remote location.
+You'll see non-network providers when using TRICARE Select, TRICARE Reserve Select, TRICARE Retired Reserve, TRICARE Young Adult-Select or if enrolled in TRICARE Prime Remote and there are no network providers available in your remote location.

 If enrolled in TRICARE Prime, you may see a non-network provider only if: